Stay updated on our activities

 - Understand the technical tools applied to the management of health data

-- Gain insights into the impact artificial intelligence does and will have in the healthcare sector
+- Gain insights into the impact artificial intelligence has and will have on the healthcare sector

 After taking this course, you can join EIPA’s dedicated community of practice together with former participants.
 You will also have access to the course materials for three months after the course.